mkdocs/mkdocs/docs/user-guide/configuration.md

 ##### **indexing**

 Configures what strategy the search indexer will use when building the index for your pages.
-This property is particularly useful if your project is large in scale, and the index can take up an enormous amount of disk space.
+This property is particularly useful if your project is large in scale, and the index takes up an enormous amount of disk space.

 ```yaml
 plugins: